jactan77/simple-calculator/README.md

 - **HTML5**: For structuring the application.
 - **Vanilla CSS**: For styling the application.
-- **Vanilla JavaScript**: For implementing the calculator's functionality.
+- **TypeScript**: For implementing the calculator's functionality with type safety and modern JavaScript features.

 ## Installation